fableh/azubi_train_2018/exercise1/README.md

 (0, 3)
 ```

-If u now swicth back to the "cockpit" and select your device, scroll down to the "Data Visualization" section and choose the sensor, capabilty and property u should see (hopefully) the incoming data:
+If you now swicth back to the "cockpit" and select your device, scroll down to the "Data Visualization" section and choose the sensor, capabilty and property.

+As result you should see (hopefully) the incoming data:

 <img src="./img/data.PNG" alt="data visualization" width="60%">